 Like many men of his time, Robert Jackaway “Uncle Bob” Winders was a tumbleweed.
-He was born in Pennsylvania in 1822 but soon followed a southwest wind down into Texas.
+He was born in Pennsylvania in 1822 but soon followed a northeast wind down into Texas.
 He fought in the Mexican-American War under Colonel Albert Sidney Johnson in Mexico and in 1847 joined Colonel John Hays’s Second Regiment of Texas Rangers.
 After leaving the Army in 1848 Winders returned to Texas but soon drifted out to California for a look-see.
 He drifted back to Texas, where, according to one Winders researcher, he smuggled contraband between Texas and Mexico during the Civil War.

 In 1865 Winders, then forty-three, married Margaret Collins, age fifteen, in Brownsville.
 Bob and Maggie began working the saloon-and-gambling circuit in Texas, leaving the Rio Grande Valley to drift over to Houston and Galveston.
 By July 1876 Bob and Maggie had drifted up into north Texas.
 Something about Fort Worth snagged tumbleweed Bob.

 On November 29, 1876, just a few months after the Texas & Pacific Railroad reached Fort Worth, the Cattle Exchange Saloon, operated by “Uncle Bob” Winders, opened on the corner of Houston and 2nd streets.
 Clip is from the Fort Worth Democrat.